 Type: String

 Default: 0 (disabled)

 Required: No

 Example: From=1220433495

-See also: DateString, above
+See also: DateString, on the previous page UpTo, below

-UpTo, below

 UpTo

 Set a maximum timestamp value.
 Statistical results must have a timestamp of equal or lesser value to be returned.

 The format in which you must enter a value depends on the DateString parameter setting.
 If it is False, you must enter the an epoch time value.
 If it is True, you must enter a human-readable format value.